ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Work out how to interface to C-routines
 * Implement MCMC to optimise parameters
+* Implement star formation and metal enrichment histories

 Minor structural development
 ----------------------------

+* Implement mini-steps (might be a major development)

 * Pre-processing merger graph to
   - ensure every halo has a subhalo (introduce dummy subhalos as necessary)